thejoshwolfe/yazl/README.md

 But remember a complete metadata listing is still always available in the central directory record, so if unzip implementations are relying on that, like they should, none of this paragraph will matter anyway.
+Even so, Mac's Archive Utility requires File Descriptors to include the optional signature, so yazl includes the optional file descriptor signature.

 All other bits are unset.